Bacon in the Oven

 Large batches.
 Overlapping the strips of bacon can cause the bacon not to crisp up as well, a single layer works best.

-• To cook a large batch of bacon overlap the strips just a little.
-Use tongs to flip the strips during the bake time to ensure all sides are cooked and crispy.
+• To cook a large batch of bacon, overlap the strips just a little.
+Use tongs to separate and flip the strips during the baking time to ensure all sides are cooked and crispy.

 Flavor.
 This recipe is tailored to pork bacon and may not work when using other types.
 We love to use hickory smoked or applewood pork bacon.